tradesafe/woocommerce/readme.txt

 For more information on how to setup the plugin, please refer to our [guide](https://developer.tradesafe.co.za/docs/1.2/plugins/woocommerce)

 == Changelog ==

+= 2.0.1 - 2021-12-17 =
+ * Added helper function for checking if production url is active

 = 2.0.0 - 2021-12-14 =
  * Added new acceptance process